cheleb/scalaio-fullstack/pages/05_tapir.md

 ```
 </div>
 <div v-click="+2">
-Et voilà, you can now use Tapir in a reactive way, in you ScalaJS project.
+Et voilà, you can now use Tapir in a reactive way, in your ScalaJS project.
 </div>

 <div v-click="+3">